-4. Shoosmiths and Access Legal and Access Legal Solicitors are the three trading names of Shoosmiths LLP and Shoosmiths NI LLP, as applicable.
+4. Shoosmiths is a trading name of Shoosmiths LLP and Shoosmiths NI LLP, as applicable.

 5. Shoosmiths LLP (Shoosmiths) is a limited liability partnership with registered company number OC374987 and its registered office is at Witan Gate House, 500-600 Witan Gate West, Milton Keynes MK9 1SH.
 Shoosmiths is the controller of your personal data when you engage it to provide services to you; this means that Shoosmiths decides why and how your personal data is processed.
 Shoosmiths is registered with the Information Commissioner under registration number Z3279355.